JohnCoene/JohnCoene/README.md

 - 💖 I'm on [Github Sponsor](https://github.com/sponsors/JohnCoene)
 - 📚 I'm currently working on a book

-A mosaic of some of my open source projects ➡️
+This is a mosaic of some of my open source projects ➡️